Phurich63010767/Login-and-Dashboard-with-React/README.md

 # User Directory App

-This project is a simple web application with a login page and user directory built using React and TypeScript.
+This project is a simple web application with a login page and Dashboard built using React and TypeScript.

 ## Features:
 - Login with username and password (mock data and can register more user store in local storage)